les-tontons-crafters/xtrem-tdd-money-kata/java/docs/10-bank-redesign.md

 }
 ```

-Make it fails by introducing a manual mutant to improve your confidence into this property.
+Make it fail by introducing a manual mutant to improve your confidence into this property.

 #### Convert a Money
 ![Convert a Money](img/bank-redesign-convert.png)